MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 ## Cancel parent flow run

 If you're the owner of the flow, or have the role System Administrator or Environment Admin, you can cancel the parent flow run instance.
-This cancels the current desktop flow and all the other action that were used in the parent flow.
+This cancels the current desktop flow and all the other actions that were used in the parent flow.

 ## Extended queue prioritization

-The extended queue prioritization is a machine / machine group setting, which optimizes the machine-assignment logic of a run queue.
+The extended queue prioritization is a machine and machine group setting, which optimizes the machine-assignment logic of a run queue.

 Enabling this feature means that extended queue prioritization is applied on machines with multi-session support, such as Windows Server operating systems with RDS enabled.
 This optimizes the default run queue prioritization by extending the current first-in-first-out (FIFO) logic with user prioritization.
 This feature is enabled automatically when multi-session support is detected, but you can opt out at any time by disabling it.

-### With disabled 'Extended queue prioritization'
+### With disabled extended queue prioritization

-**Principle:**

-The machine-assignment algorithm will always wait for the first run in queue ('Next to run' status) to be assigned to a machine before considering the next one.
+Principle.
+The machine-assignment algorithm always waits for the first run in queue **Next to run** status to be assigned to a machine before considering the next one.

-**Logic for an attended run:**
+Logic for an attended run.
 The first run in queue is an attended run, its connection user is user **Y**:​

-1. *​Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance etc.)
+1. *​Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance, and so on).
-2. *Filter*: The algorithm selects all machines, which have an opened session of user **Y**
+2. *Filter*: The algorithm selects all machines, which have an opened session of user **Y**.
-3. *Allocation*: the algorithm assigns the run to one of the remaining machines (randomly).
+3. *Allocation*: The algorithm assigns the run to one of the remaining machines (randomly).
 If no machine is remaining after the last filter, the run is failed.

-**Logic for an unattended run:**
+Logic for an unattended run.
 The first run in queue is an unattended run, its connection user is user **Y**:​

-1. *​Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance etc.)
+1. *​Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance, and so on).
-2. *Filter*: The algorithm selects all available machines (that is, machines which have at least one session available)
+2. *Filter*: The algorithm selects all available machines (that is, machines that have at least one session available).
-3. *Filter*: the algorithm discards the machines, which already have a session opened by user **Y**
+3. *Filter*: The algorithm discards the machines, which already have a session opened by user **Y**.
-4. *Allocation*: the algorithm assigns the run to one of the remaining machines (randomly).
+4. *Allocation*: The algorithm assigns the run to one of the remaining machines (randomly).
 If no machine is remaining after the last filter, the run is failed.

 > [!NOTE]
 >
-> - An unattended run can only be processed by a machine if the user session targeted (recorded on the desktop flow connection) is not already in-use on the same machine​.
+> - An unattended run can only be processed by a machine if the user session targeted, which is recorded on the desktop flow connection, isn't already in-use on the same machine​.
-> - In both attended and unattended run scenarios, if no machines are left after the final filter, but there are some eligible machine(s) currently offline (which were discarded in step 1), the run will wait for the offline machine(s) to come back online before marking the run as failed.
+> - In both attended and unattended run scenarios, if no machines are left after the final filter, but there are some eligible machines currently offline (that were discarded in step 1), the run waits for the offline machines to come back online before marking the run as failed.

 > [!TIP]
 >
-> - With disabled 'Extended queue prioritization', if no machine is available to execute the first run in queue, it is either failed or it waits for an offline machine to get back online (blocking the run queue in the meantime)
+> - With disabled **Extended queue prioritization**, if no machine is available to execute the first run in queue, it is either failed or it waits for an offline machine to get back online, blocking the run queue in the meantime.
-> - Enabling 'Extended queue prioritization' allows the algorithm to reprioritize the queue when the first run in queue can not be processed
+> - Enabling **Extended queue prioritization** allows the algorithm to reprioritize the queue when the first run in queue can't be processed.

-### With enabled 'Extended queue prioritization'
+### With enabled extended queue prioritization

-**Principle:**

-The machine-assignment algorithm will able to consider the other runs in the queue if the first run in the queue can't be processed because:
+Principle.
+The machine-assignment algorithm is able to consider the other runs in the queue if the first run in the queue can't be processed for the following reasons:

-- its targeted user session is currently not active on any machine (for attended runs)
+- Its targeted user session is currently not active on any machine (for attended runs).
-- its targeted user session being already in use on all available machines (for an unattended run)
+- Its targeted user session being already in use on all available machines (for an unattended run).

-**Logic for an attended run:**

-The first run in queue is an attended run, its connection user is user **Y**:​
+Logic for an attended run: The first run in queue is an attended run, its connection user is user **Y**:​

-1. *Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance etc.)
+1. *Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance, and so on).
 2. *Filter*: The algorithm selects all machines, which have an opened session of user **Y**:
-   - if some machines remain: step 4
+   - If some machines remain: step 4. <!-- Can you be more specific what you mean by step 4?
+Is it Allocation mentioned below?-->
-   - if no machine remains: step 3
+   - If no machine remains: step 3. <!-- Same question as above.
+Without being more specific this can be confusing.-->
-3. *Reprioritization*: The algorithm reprioritizes the queue by considering the next run in queue (until a run is assignable to a machine)
+3. *Reprioritization*: The algorithm reprioritizes the queue by considering the next run in queue until a run is assignable to a machine.
-4. *Allocation*: the algorithm assigns the run to one of the remaining machines (randomly)
+4. *Allocation*: The algorithm assigns the run to one of the remaining machines (randomly).

-**Logic for an unattended run:**
+Logic for an unattended run.
 The first run in queue is an unattended run, its connection user is user **Y**:​

-1. *Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance etc.)
+1. *Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance, and so on).
-2. *Filter*: The algorithm selects all available machines (= machines, which have at least one session available)
+2. *Filter*: The algorithm selects all available machines (= machines, which have at least one session available).
-3. *Filter*: the algorithm discards the machines, which already have a session opened by user **Y**:
+3. *Filter*: The algorithm discards the machines, which already have a session opened by user **Y**:
-   - if some machines remain: step 5
+   - If some machines remain: step 5 <!-- Same question as above about what step 5 means-->
-   - if no machine remains: step 4
+   - If no machine remains: step 4 <!-- Same question as above what step 4 means-->
-4. *Reprioritization*: The algorithm reprioritizes the queue by considering the next run in queue (until a run is assignable to a machine)
+4. *Reprioritization*: The algorithm reprioritizes the queue by considering the next run in queue (until a run is assignable to a machine).
-5. *Allocation*: the algorithm assigns the run to one of the remaining machines (randomly)
+5. *Allocation*: The algorithm assigns the run to one of the remaining machines (randomly)

 ## View list of run queues for gateways